Comforting and creamy Cranberry Orange Bread Pudding, flavoured with fresh cranberries and orange marmalade and topped with a warm Butter Sauce.

 Cranberry Orange Bread Pudding with Warm Butter Sauce

-- 1/2 in day old baguette, cut in to cubes (if bread is fresh, toast cubes in 350oven for 5-7 minutes to dry)
+- 1/2 large baguette day old, cut into cubes (if bread is fresh, toast cubes in 350oven for 5-7 minutes to dry)

 - 1 cup heavy whipping cream (35%)